Home

 Those of us who have close knit families understand that love is the most important thing we can give one another.
 But, we are material creatures, and we do need to have certain material things in order to live comfortably.
 We can't survive without food, shelter, and clothing.
 Because of this, finding easy ways to save money so that we can spend or save it for those we love is important.

-If you spend your money unwisely, and this prohibits you from saving money for the future, you'll need to change your spending habits.
-To accomplish this, you must first have a proper understanding of money.
-It's important to recognize that money cannot buy happiness.
-It is simply a means of exchange for acquiring goods and services.
+If you spend your money unwisely, and this keeps you from saving money for the future, you'll need to change your spending habits.
+To do this, you must first have a good understanding of money and how it works.
+Money cannot buy happiness, but you do need it to buy food, shelter, and clothing.

-Using strategies to save money doesn't mean you must pinch pennies every second, however.
-You should also work to build an emergency savings account in case you are surprised by unexpected expenses or sudden income loss.
+Using strategies to save money doesn't mean you must pinch all your pennies.
+You should also work to build this emergency savings account in case you are surprised by unexpected expenses or sudden income loss.
 If you have a family, then you certainly understand that big expenses can come up just when you're least prepared for them.

-To gauge the size of the emergency fund that you should work toward saving, consider your annual income.
-Typically, a good rule of thumb is to build up savings of about one-fourth your annual income.
-This usually means you'll have enough reserves to cover about eight months worth of expenses.
+Again, to gauge the size of the emergency fund that you should work toward saving, consider your monthly expenses.
+A good rule of thumb is to build up savings of about three to six months of monthly expenses.
+This usually means you'll have enough reserves to cover expenses should an unexpected event happen.
 Realize that this is a slow but steady process; don't expect to save this amount right away.

 One of the best strategies to save money is to start with smaller goals in mind.
 For example, cut some non-necessary expenses, and save what you would have spent until you reach $1,000.
 Once you reach that goal, work toward your second thousand.
 Think about selling things too to build up your savings.
 Little by little, you'll reach your larger goal and amass enough emergency funding to meet your family's needs in case something unexpected should arise.